indumathibhushanam0205/nexus_flow/README.md

-This is a refined, professional version of your 'README.md'.
-It is structured to be clear, technically sound, and suitable for a GitHub repository.

----

 # Nexus Flow: Distributed Order Management System

 Nexus Flow is a high-performance, microservice-based backend architecture designed for an online ordering system.
 The system leverages an event-driven design, robust authentication, and distributed caching to ensure scalability and reliability.